DeRe: a De-Redirection, Tracker-busting, Privacy-enhancing Installation.

-Link shorteners also give marketers the opportunity to make all their tracking variales less visible.
+Link shorteners also give marketers the opportunity to make all their tracking variables less visible.
 The short link redirects to a longer link that embeds tracking information.
-Then your browser immediately takes you to the site, which records the tracking infomation.
+Then your browser immediately takes you to the site, which records the tracking information.
 You have no chance to intervene, review, or modify.

 At each stage, it discards cookies and looks for common tracking variables.
 If found, it messes with the values, either substituting one of a set of canned selections or by generating a random sequence.